atk4/data/docs/quickstart.rst

 In practice, :php:meth:`Model::addField()` creates a new 'Field' object and then links it up to your model.
-This object is used to store some information about your field, but it also participates in some field-related acitivity.
+This object is used to store some information about your field, but it also participates in some field-related activity.

 Table Joins
 -----------